John Pollono: Stage

 In 2011, Rogue Theatre produced Pollono's black comedy play Small Engine Repair, which in large part was inspired by his upbringing outside of Manchester, New Hampshire.
 Pollono starred as Frank, one of the play's three main characters.
 The play was first staged at Theatre/Theater in Los Angeles and was very successful, later transferring to the Beverly Hills Playhouse.
-A year-and-a-half later, the play was produced by MCC Theatre in New York City and premiered at the off-Broadway Lucille Lortel Theatre.
+A year-and-a-half later, the play was produced by MCC Theater in New York City and premiered at the off-Broadway Lucille Lortel Theatre.
 This marked Pollono's debut off-Broadway as a playwright and actor.

 Simultaneously, Pollono's new play, Lost Girls premiered in Los Angeles at Theatre/Theater in Fall 2013.
-Lost Girls was picked up by MCC Theatre for their 2015–2016 season and as produced off-Broadway in Fall 2015.
+Lost Girls was picked up by MCC Theater for their 2015–2016 season and as produced off-Broadway in Fall 2015.
 Like Small Engine Repair, Lost Girls played at the Lucille Lortel Theatre and was directed by Jo Bonney.

 In 2017, Pollono joined with other Los Angeles-based playwrights to form the playwriting collective The Temblors.
 A reworking of his play Rules of Seconds was produced in 2017 at the Los Angeles Theatre Center.